 Complete hydraulic models solve the full Saint Venant equations simultaneously for unsteady flow along the length of a channel.
 They provide the most accurate solutions available for calculating an outflow hydrograph while considering the effects of channel storage and wave shape (Bedient and Huber, 1988).
 The models are categorized by their numerical solution schemes which include characteristic, finite difference, and finite element methods.
 The finite difference method describes each point on a finite grid by the two partial differential equations and solves them using either an explicit or implicit numerical solution technique.
 Explicit methods solve the equations point by point in space and time along one time line until all the unknowns are evaluated then advance to the next time line (Fread, 1985).
 Implicit methods simultaneously solve the set of equations for all points along a time line and then proceed to the next time line (Liggett and Cunge, 1975).
-The implicit method.
+The implicit method has fewer stability problems and can use larger time steps than the explicit method.
 Finite element methods can be used to solve the Saint Venant equations (Cooley and Mom, 1976).
 The method is commonly applied to two-dimensional models.